Quindors/project-cft/developer notes.md

 # Todo
+## fine tuning
+- add ability of self-correction (fine tuning loop) <<<<<
+    - automatically update prompt with new rules based on feedback
+- change keystrokes input to be the whole window of keys instead of individual events
+- add abstaining which triggers the critic

+## devops
 - start hosting it
-- expand inputs
-    - consider screenshots?
 - run script automatically
+- hosting the dashboard
+- check dashboard accuracy
+- weekly report

+## analytics
+- check dashboard accuracy
+- weekly report

+## bugs/improvements
 - have the popup actually pop up on the front of the screen
 - have the popup auto-close after 3 seconds
 - increase startup speed of monitor-sheets.py
-- add ability of self-correction (fine tuning loop) <<<<<
-- hosting the dashboard
-- check dashboard accuracy
-- weekly report

 ## 12/15
 Abstain as a first-class outcome: reliability increases massively when the system is allowed to say “UNKNOWN / NEEDS REVIEW” instead of guessing.